cmarshman/passwordgenerator/README.md

 ## Functionality

 The page automatically prompts you to select a password length.
-From there it asks if you would like to include special characters, numbers, upper case and lower case
+From there it asks if you would like to include special characters, numbers, upper case and lower case to generate a unique password.
+It will then allow you co copy that password to your clipboard and paste it into a location you desire.

 ## Contributing
 TA's, Students